jordanregis/TJRCV/README.md

 #### Co-Author - [2020 US Elections Forecast](https://github.com/jordanregis/PS4)
 ##### November 2020
 - Along with a team, made an accurate prediction on the outcome of the 2020 US Election
-- Used a multilevel logistic regression analysis with post-stratification for forecasting
+- Applied a multilevel logistic regression analysis with post-stratification for forecasting

 #### Analyst - Spotify API Analysis; [What Makes a Hit Song Today](https://github.com/jordanregis/STA304PS5)
 ##### December 2020